-Those who haven’t made claims on their insurance may be rewarded by the insurance company with a discount, called a No Claims Discount (NCD).
-This isn’t a quick price fix; in fact, it takes years.
+Those who haven’t made claims on their insurance may be rewarded by the insurance company with a discount, called a No Claims Discount (NCD), also referred to as a No Claims Bonus (NCB).
+This isn’t a quick price fix; a NCD takes years to build up.
 While the discount varies by insurer, typically a driver might expect an additional 10% of premium discount per year, up to a maximum NCD of around 50%.

 There’s one important small print rule you should be aware of when it comes to NCDs.
 Having an NCD does NOT necessarily mean that the amount you pay will go down next year.
 NCD is a discount off of your new premium; and your premium may rise in subsequent years.
 An NCD is just a discount off of this new premium.

 Like a grocery store enticing you with extras like gum, sweets and magazines in the checkout line, insurance companies will offer you extras as you're completing your quote.
 Extras might include the use of a courtesy car if your car is stolen, breakdown cover or protecting your no-claims bonus.
 Think carefully about whether or not you really need these features, as they will increase the cost of your car insurance.
 They are certainly nice to have, but may not fit in everyone's budget.